-- Cancel/Replace queued Order – send Cancel Reject message, order stays in the queue
+- Cancel/Replace queued Order – send Cancel Reject message, the order stays in the queue

 For details see order flow scenarios.

-Logic in handler is hardcoded, but handler itself can be replaced via FIXEdge plugin system.
+Logic in the module is hardcoded, but it can be replaced via the FIXEdge plugin system.
 Smart logic can be turned on/off for all sessions simultaneously.